rt-learn-python/git_ticket_manager/README.md

 1. Initially designed to have a menu in the console but it is making it complicated.
 Changed approach to use small functions.
 - PyInstall was considered...

+## Edge case, card where you need to modify multiple repositories.